-The Managed Switch offers management features that allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
-After you set up your IP address for the switch, you can access the Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Managed Switch.
+The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
+After you set up your IP address for the Industrial Managed Switch, you can access the Industrial Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Industrial Managed Switch.

-Figure 3-1-3: Web Management
+Figure 3-3: Web Management

-You can then use your Web browser to list and manage the Managed Switch configuration parameters from one central location, just as if you were directly connected to the Managed Switch's console port.
-Web Management requires either MicrosoftInternet Explorer 7.0 or later, Safari or Mozilla Firefox 1.5 or later.
+You can then use your Web browser to list and manage the Industrial Managed Switch configuration parameters from one central location; the Web Management requires Microsoft Internet Explorer 8.0 or later.